TeaWhyDee/mpv-video-splice/README.md

 ## Usage
 This section correspond to the shortcut keys provided by this script.

-### Alt + e (Toggle encoding)
+### Alt + e (Toggle re-encoding)
-Only affects local files, affects the speed and accuracy of cuts.
-By default, the script copies the video codec (encoding == off) which makes cutting near instant but is also imprecise, because the cut has to start at a keyframe.
-You might get a few seconds extra at the beginning of the cut.
-Toggling this off will slow down the process tremendously but will allow for perfectly precise cuts.
+For local videos, toggling re-encoding on will slow down the compilation process and allows for for perfectly precise cuts.

 ### Alt + u (Toggle upload)
 Toggle uploading the edited video to configured destination.
+The default in streamable, supply your credentials in the config for it to work.

 ### Alt + t (Grab timestamp)
 In the video screen, press `Alt + T` to grab the first timestamp and then